jpssrocha/gaia_getter/README.md

 # Gaia Getter

-Simple tool to download and correct gaia DR3 catalogs in an easy way based on a central location and the field size.
-It contains a command line script for single use catalogs and a function to help download fields programmatically from other codebase.
+Simple tool to download and apply 3 corrections to gaia DR3 catalogs in an easy way, based on a central location and the field size.
+It contains a command line script for single catalogs, but the package is also organized to work as a library so that one can use the components from this package to download many fields programatically from other codebases.

+The corrections applied are:

+- Parallax zero point correction (Lindegren+2020)
+- BP-RP flux excess correction (Riello+2020)
+- Radial velocity correction (Katz+2022 and Bloome+2022)

+Each correction will appear as a new columns named: corrected\_<column>.

 # Installation